Hiking Project Logo

 Description

-From the Timber Gap Trailhead follow the trail to the left to Timber Gap.
+From the Timber Gap Trailhead, follow the trail to the left to Timber Gap.
 You'll start out your journey on the Timber Gap Trail, which you'll follow for the first few miles of the outing.
 Once you arrive at Timber Gap Creek and the junction of Blackrock Pass, take a right and follow the trail towards Blackrock Pass.
 If you decide partway through the route that the full distance is a bit much, you can bail out on the Sawtooth/Glacier Pass Class III Shortcut.
 This route is still plenty rugged, so it might stretch the definition of a "shortcut".
-If your plan is to complete the full loop, continue your journey t Blackrock Pass.
-After a strenuous climb up to the pass, you'll have earned sweeping views.
+If your plan is to complete the full loop, continue your journey to the pass.
+After a strenuous climb up to the top, you'll have earned sweeping views.

 Contacts